Constants

 What is a constant?

-The term constant in Go is used to denote fixed values such as
+Constants in Go is used to denote fixed static values such as

 Declaring a constant

-The keyword const is used to declare a constant.
-Let’s see how to declare a constant using an example.
+The keyword const is used to declare a constant in Go.
+Let’s see how to declare a constant by means an example.

 1package main